 - Approximately 8% (around 17,000) of those citizens did not receive any form of treatment.

-Why Choose Intervention Services Inc. for Help in Delaware?
+Why Choose Intervention Services USA for Help in Delaware?

-We have become on of the largest intervention service provider in the United States, bringing interventions to around 400 families per year, because we are passionate about what we do.
+We have become one of the most significant intervention service providers in the United States, bringing interventions to around 400 families per year, because we are passionate about what we do.
 Our interventionist and coordinators take their time to teach families about how to deal with the struggle of drug addiction.
 Our services do not end once the intervention is over.
 We are here with you and your family for a lifetime — no matter what.
 Any time.
 Any day.
 No matter what.
 To talk to one of our trained intervention and treatment plan specialists, give us a call now.